danielsGitStuff/mel/auth/README.md

 When MelAuth boots up it looks for all configured MelServices that it must start.
 A service is of a certain ServiceType.
 This refers to a BootLoader.
 MelAuth then asks the BootLoader to boot this certain instance up.
-Therefore the BootLoader is fed with all important information by the MelAuth framework.
+Therefore, the BootLoader is fed with all important information by the MelAuth framework.
 This includes the UUID and a working directory where all configs and databases of the service are stored.
 The BootLoader then has to load the config files or databases and return the required MelService instance.
 That's the basic overview.
 Booting happens in two stages.
 Read below.